Snakemake-Profiles/doc/README.md

 ## Documentation

-### Join the team

-To join the team, please post your request in issue #1.

 ### Contribute

 Contributing is easy:

-1. Join the team.
-2. Create a new repository for your profile.
+1. Create a new repository for your profile with your github account.
-3. Ensure that your profile follows our guidelines.
+2. Ensure that your profile follows our guidelines.
-3. Request a review in issue #2.
+3. Request a inclusion of your profile in [#1](https://github.com/snakemake-profiles/issues/1).
+After successful review, we will fork your repository into this organization.

 ### Guidelines